pagkly/Zed/Investopedia3/Fiduciary.md

 ## Suitability vs. Fiduciary Standard

-If your investment advisor is a [Registered Investment Advisor](https://www.investopedia.com/terms/r/ria.asp) (RIA), they share fiduciary responsibility with the investment committee.
+If your investment advisor is a [[Registered Investment Advisor]](https://www.investopedia.com/terms/r/ria.asp) (RIA), they share fiduciary responsibility with the investment committee.
 On the other hand, a broker, who works for a broker-dealer, may not.
 Some brokerage firms don't want or allow their brokers to be fiduciaries.

-Investment advisors, who are usually fee-based, are bound to a fiduciary standard that was established as part of the [Investment Advisers Act of 1940](https://www.investopedia.com/terms/i/investadvact.asp).
+Investment advisors, who are usually fee-based, are bound to a fiduciary standard that was established as part of the [[Investment Advisers Act of 1940]](https://www.investopedia.com/terms/i/investadvact.asp).
 They can be regulated by the SEC or state securities regulators.
 The act is pretty specific in defining what a fiduciary means, and it stipulates a duty of loyalty and care, which means that the advisor must put their client's interests above their own.

 For example, the advisor cannot buy securities for their account prior to buying them for a client and is prohibited from making trades that may result in higher commissions for the advisor or their investment firm.